Bachelor of Natural Resources, Sustainable Coastal Management

 * Eligibility criteria: 120 credits of previous university level studies in Natural Resources or the Environment, Business and Economics, Technology or Biology.

-The study programme, that is one of the few Bachelor Programmes in Europe focusing on Coastal issues, prepares students for working with issues that actually matters.
+The degree programme in Sustainable Coastal Management, that is one of the few Bachelor Programmes in Europe focusing on Coastal issues, prepares students for working with issues that actually matters.
 After completing the programme the students will in particular be able to:

 - Analyse environmental challenges and find constructive solutions to multifaceted environmental problems.